lancachenet/monolithic/README.md

 The MIT License (MIT)

-Copyright (c) 2016 Jessica Smith, Robin Lewis, Brian Wojtczak, Jason Rivers
+Copyright (c) 2019 Jessica Smith, Robin Lewis, Brian Wojtczak, Jason Rivers, James Kinsman

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal